-The Social Minds Lab is seeking motivated students to assist with research focused on cooperative behaviors and social cognitive development in young children: What motivates children to help others?
-How does children’s sense of fairness emerge?
-Do children trust others and can children be trusted?
-As a research assistant, you will participate in a variety of research activities, including: recruiting and scheduling child participants and their families; testing children in the lab, at museums, and in public parks; data analysis including advanced video coding technology; and aiding in the development of new studies.
-An interest in psychology and working with children is essential, and previous experience is a plus.
-We ask you to commit to working 9-12 hours a week in the lab and attend our weekly lab meetings TBA.
+We are seeking motivated students to assist with research on the development of cooperative behaviors in young children.
+As a research assistant, you will participate in a variety of research activities, including recruiting and scheduling families, testing children online and in the lab (COVID policy permitting), coding and analyzing data, and helping with study design.
+Interests in psychology and in working with children are essential, and previous research experience is a plus.
+We ask you to commit to working 9-12 hours a week in the lab and attend our weekly lab meetings.

-Dr. Warneken teaches courses on the evolution and development of social cognition that are a good starting point for getting involved in our research.
+Dr. Warneken teaches courses on the evolution and development of social cognition that are good starting points for getting involved in our research.

-Research Assistants can gain course credit through many tasks and activities designed to strengthen their knowledge of development and research.
-Once accepted we will enter a permission for you to enroll in Dr. Warneken’s section of Psych 326.
+Research assistants can earn course credits through many tasks and activities designed to strengthen their knowledge of child development and research.

 See what past students had to say about working in our lab

 Being a member of the Social Minds lab has been one of my favorite experiences here at Michigan.
 Working with children is already entertaining, but being able to assist on different studies instead of just one, makes it all the while better.
 The graduate students were always willing to hear the RAs input on testing techniques and other important details in their study, and they really valued our insight.
 This was really encouraging.
 This is definitely an environment in which you are heard and your interest in developmental psychology will absolutely increase!